dogweather/forkful/content/en/java/files-and-io/writing-to-standard-error.md

   \ and diagnostics to the console or terminal.
 Programmers do it to separate error\u2026"
 lastmod: '2024-03-13T22:44:59.986667-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error (stderr) involves outputting error messages and\
-  \ diagnostics to the console or terminal.
-Programmers do it to separate error\u2026"
+summary: Writing to standard error (stderr) involves outputting error messages and diagnostics to the console or terminal.
 title: Writing to standard error
 weight: 25
 ---